COScholl/StatsAndProbability/README.md

 the future, I am sure.

 #### Why JavaScript?
-This collection of functions in JavaScript is for personal projects that use JavaScript, as I am continuing my self-education of programming and web design.
-When I take up other languages again, I may re-create these functions, if there is need for efficiency that JavaScript is not providing me.
+This collection of functions in JavaScript is for personal projects that use JavaScript.

 This collection uses BigNumber.js (https://github.com/MikeMcl/bignumber.js/) to improve the accuracy of math on floats, since probabilities are normalized to float numbers